AppliedAcousticsChalmers/nidaqmxAio/README.md

 `-plt <string> <string> ...` or `--plotting <string> <string> ...`:
   Causes the algorithm to output the specified plots, if the corresponding script is run.
 Current choices:
   `live` - Plots live, the time signals or processed data during the data acquisition.
-  `TF` - Plots the transfer function, coherence/spectrogram (depending on the method), impulse response and phase, when the `TF` postprossesing script is run.
+  `TF` - Plots the transfer function, coherence/spectrogram (depending on the method), impulse response and phase, when the `TF` post-prossesing script is run.
   `timeSig` - Plots the raw time signals, when the measurement script is run.
   `T60_one_band` - Plots each step of the back-wards integration method for each octave band calculated, when the `RAC` script is run.
   `T60_3rd` - Plots the T60 in 3rd octave bands, when the `RAC` script is run.